hedgerwang/learn-prosemirror-typescript-react-app/README.md

 ## Developer Guide

 1. This app is created with [create-react-app](https://github.com/facebook/create-react-app).
 Please read its instruction if needed.
-2. run `npm run build` to publish DEMO.
+2. run `npm run deploy` to publish DEMO.